andrmoel/astronomy-bundle-js/README.md

 ### <a name="moon-distance-diameter"></a> Distance to earth and diameter

-**Example 1**: Calculate the distance of the moon in kilometers for the current time
+**Example 1**: Calculate the distance of the Moon in kilometers for the current time

 ```javascript
 import {createMoon} from 'astronomy-bundle/moon';